tripptytrip/gameoflife_advanced/README.md

       Hexagon Grid: Cells are hexagonally packed.

     Select the desired grid shape from the settings panel under Grid Shape.

-    Dependencies:
+### Dependencies:

       Python 3.7 or higher
       Pygame library
       SQLite3 (included with Python)

-Acknowledgments
+### Acknowledgments

   Conway's Game of Life: A cellular automaton devised by mathematician John Horton Conway.
   Pygame: A set of Python modules designed for writing video games.

 Additional Notes

   Ensure your system meets the necessary graphical requirements to run Pygame applications.
   The simulation's performance may vary based on grid size and the number of lifeforms.
   For large simulations or data collection, consider running the program without rendering the UI to improve performance.

-You can paste this into the desired location in an existing `.md` file without overwriting oth